seandstewart/bardly/pending/romances/pericles/11-player.md

 Where as thou know'st, against the face of death,
 I sought the purchase of a glorious beauty.
 Her face was to mine eye beyond all wonder;
-The rest - hark in thine ear - as black as incest:
+The rest--hark in thine ear--as black as incest:
 Which by my knowledge found, the sinful father
 Seem'd not to strike, but smooth: but thou know'st this,
 'Tis time to fear when tyrants seem to kiss.